jbrugman/Assistant/README.md

 # Storyteller

-A local Java CLI storyteller that talks to LM Studio through the OpenAI-compatible endpoint at `http://localhost:1234`.
+A local Java CLI storyteller that talks to a local OpenAI-compatible chat endpoint, such as LM Studio, Jan.ai, or a similar tool.
+Started as a small Assistant api, but turned in the storyteller assistant, way more fun that way.

 ## Requirements

 - Java 25+
 - Maven
-- LM Studio running with a loaded chat or instruct model
+- A local OpenAI-compatible chat server running with a loaded model, such as LM Studio, Jan.ai, or a similar tool

 ## Packaging Behavior

-The app now ships with working built-in defaults.
+The app ships with working built-in defaults.

-Committed defaults live in:
+Bundled defaults live in:
 - `src/main/resources/systemprompts/`

-Those files are bundled into:
+Those files are compiled into:
 - the runnable jar
 - the native executable